-There are no formal training courses/programmes, but most porters will have an induction course when starting in their position.
-This generally covers information about the hospital, health and safety, lifting techniques etc. Further training is then given on the job
+There are no formal training courses/programme but most porters will have an induction course.
+This generally covers information about the hospital, health and safety, lifting techniques etc. Further training is then given on the job.

-With experience, you could move into a specialist porter role, working in a particular clinical department, with more responsibility.
+With experience, you could move into a specialist porter role with more responsibility and working in a particular department,.
 You could become a team leader, supervising the work of other porters.
 With further experience, you could become a manager, responsible for portering and other services across an NHS site or trust.

-You may be able to move into other areas in the wider healthcare team such as estates services.
+You may be able to move into other areas such as estates.

 Porters working in the NHS are paid on the Agenda for Change (AfC) pay system.
 You would typically start on AfC band 2.
 Team leaders of porters are typically on AfC band 3.
 Porters work standard hours of around 37.5 a week.
 Some may work shifts including early starts, evenings, nights and weekends.